Keto Calculator

 What are the best keto macros for weight loss?

-Do I count total carbs or net carbs on keto?
+Should I count total carbs or net carbs on keto?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.